mvenice1/business-card-scanner/README.md

-Business Card Scanner Add-on
+# Business Card Scanner Add-on

 Welcome and thank you for installing the Business Card Scanner Add-on!
 This tool makes it easy to convert business cards into contacts on your Google Account.

-Getting Started
+## Getting Started

-Open the Add-on
+1. **Open the Add-on**
    Launch the add-on from your Workspace app (for example, open Gmail and locate the Business Card Scanner in the sidebar).

-Initial Setup
+2. **Initial Setup**
-On the add-on’s homepage, click the “Click here to enable contact creation” link.
+   On the add-on’s homepage, click the **"Click here to enable contact creation"** link.
 This one-time setup installs the trigger that allows the add-on to automatically create contacts in your Google Account when you use it.

-Scan a Business Card
+3. **Scan a Business Card**

-Click the “Take or Upload a Business Card” label to capture or select an image.
+   - Click the **"Take or Upload a Business Card"** label to capture or select an image.

-The add-on will process the image, extract the card details, and open a prefilled Google Form.
+   - The add-on will process the image, extract the card details, and open a prefilled Google Form.

-Submit the form to complete the process—the contact will be added to your Google Contacts.
+   - Submit the form to add the contact to your Google Contacts.

-Start Using
+4. **Continue Scanning**
-Once set up, simply scan new cards anytime by repeating the steps above.
-You can also use the “Scan Another Card” button to reset the interface for additional scans.
+   Once set up, you can scan new cards anytime.
+To scan another card, simply click the **"Scan Another Card"** button to reset the interface.

-Need Help?
+## Troubleshooting

-Trigger Not Set Up?
+- **Trigger Not Set Up?**
-Make sure to click the “Click here to enable contact creation” link during first use.
+  Ensure you clicked the **"Click here to enable contact creation"** link during the initial setup.

-Contact Creation Issues?
+- **Contact Creation Issues?**
-Verify that you have completed the initial setup.
-Your scanned card details will only create a contact after the setup is complete and the form is submitted.
+  Verify that the initial setup has been completed.
+The add-on only creates contacts after the trigger is installed and the form is submitted.

-That’s it!
-Enjoy turning your business cards into contacts with ease.
+## Support

+If you have any questions or feedback, please refer to the help documentation within the add-on or contact support.

+Happy scanning!